Looking after your information

 For England and Wales, we applied to the NHS Research Authority’s Confidentiality Advisory Group to set aside the common law duty of confidentiality under Section 251 of the National Health Service Act 2006.

-In Northern Ireland, the HSC Trusts have approved the use of the data under GDPR Article 6 (e) ‘Public task.
-The HSC Trusts are able to use this legal basis as they are a public authority for the purposes of data protection legislation.
+In Northern Ireland, the HSC Trusts have approved the use of the data under GDPR Article 6 (e) ‘Public task’.
 Research for public benefit supports the remit of the HSC Trusts to improve public health and social well-being under the general terms of Section 21 of the Health and Social Care (Reform) Act (Northern Ireland) 2009.
-Health and Social Care research is specified by the Department of Health Code of Practice on Protecting the Confidentiality of Service User Information (2019) as permitted secondary use of personal identifiable information for purposes of health and social care not directly related to the care of this service user.
+Health and Social Care research is specified by the Department of Health Code of Practice on Protecting the Confidentiality of Service User Information (2019) as permitted secondary use of personal identifiable information for purposes of health and social care not directly related to the care of service users.
 We have received guidance and support from the Northern Ireland Health and Social Care Privacy Advisory Committee (PAC) and the Department of Health.

 The NHS national data opt-out applies in England only.

 For those of you who choose not to take part in the study, we will use your de-identified information (this means that names and addresses are removed) to help us to understand how representative the study is of the wider population, to see if certain groups are more or less likely to participate in the study and to adjust the results of statistical analyses to better reflect the wider population.
-In Northern Ireland, the data will be accessed securely via the Honest Broker Service, a safe setting hosted by the HSC Business Services Organisation.
+In Scotland and Northern Ireland, the data will be accessed securely through approved safe settings — the National Safe Haven in Scotland and the Honest Broker Service in Northern Ireland, hosted by the HSC Business Services Organisation..
+Only demographic information will be used for this and it will be securely deleted once this is completed.
+Your and your baby’s name and address will not be kept or used for any other purpose.
 If you prefer us not to retain or use your data for this purpose, you can contact us and ask us to delete your data – see ‘Contact details of the data controller’.

 About the information collected as part of the study